usdaud/algotradinglib.github.io/en/pedia/l/law_of_large_numbers_in_trading.md

-# Law of Large Numbers in Trading
+# Law of Large Numbers

 The Law of Large Numbers (LLN) is a fundamental principle in probability theory and statistics, which states that as the size of a sample increases, the sample mean will get closer to the expected value.
 In the context of trading, particularly [algorithmic trading](../a/algorithmic_trading.md), the LLN has significant implications for strategy development, [risk management](../r/risk_management.md), and the evaluation of [trading performance](../t/trading_performance.md).
 This article provides a detailed exposition of the LLN and its application in trading.